tgross/blog.0x74696d.com/_posts/2015-03-16-analytics-on-the-cheap.md

 - The bucket on S3 has S3 logging turned on.
 - We ingest the S3 logs directly into Redshift on a daily basis.

-The first two layers aren't particularly interesting except that by the time we get to the analyitcs server we have a request that looks something like this:
+The first two layers aren't particularly interesting except that by the time we get to the analytics server we have a request that looks something like this:

 **Example request: user watched a segment of video**